nagyistge/jmeter-graphs/README.md

 JMeter has a constant throughput timer that fixes requests per minute.
 We can assure 20 requests per second(rps) with (* 60 20) => 1200.

-We cannot assure a fixed throughput (+ epoch elapsed) as elapsed time is variable.
+We cannot assure a fixed throughput (+ epoch-times elapsed-times) as elapsed time is variable.
 At 20rps we may have a throughput of 15 for one second and 25 the subsequent second.

 Running the below function through a Clojure REPL:
 ```clojure